KazakhstanOfficial Name: Republic of Kazakhstan

 Entry, Exit & Visa Requirements

-- U.S. citizens can visit Kazakhstan without a visa for up to fifteen days for all purposes of travel except employment and missionary work.
+- U.S. citizens can visit Kazakhstan without a visa for up to thirty days for all purposes of travel except employment and missionary work.

-- Kazakhstan issues five-year multiple-entry visas to qualified applicants traveling for business, tourism, or for diplomatic, official, and media purposes.
+- Kazakhstan will continue issuing five-year, multiple-entry visas to applicants qualifying for diplomatic, official, and media travel.

 - Violating the authorized period of stay in Kazakhstan or engaging in activities inconsistent with your visa category may result in fines, imprisonment, and/or delays upon exit.